abelsiqueira/evplan/README.md

 What I want from this tool is:

   - Generation of a schedule for all talks;
+  - Use list of participants per talk to prevent talk collision;
-  - Use of tags to prevent same type of presentation in the same time;
+  - Use of tags to discourage same type of presentation in the same time;
   - Use of tags and room groups to put similar presentations together;
   - Creation of a site with all information;
   - Ability to work from windows and linux;
   - Possibility of integration with a GUI;
-  - Creation of printed guides (manual?, how's this called?).
+  - Creation of printed guides with schedule and additional information(manual?, how's this called?).

 I think the easiest way to have this happen is using Python.